 Employees are graded on results.
-They're groomed by rituals.
+They're groomed by routine.
 They're guided by regulations.
 And they're guarded from recklessness.
-This is vital training.
+And this is vital training.
 For after the son becomes the owner there's nobody to grade, groom, guide, or guard him.
 He functions on his own instincts...
 And this applies to life under the Law.